 Teresa is a strong advocate of fiscal responsibility, so the City can continue to meet its obligations, even in less prosperous economic times.
 Whether it’s next year’s City budget, improving financial efficiency of Silicon Valley Power or negotiating contracts for Levi’s Stadium, she is always looking out for the best interests of Santa Clara residents.

 She recognizes that the interests of businesses big and small need to be balanced against the equally important rights of the average resident.
 Her many years of experience as a contract negotiator for Hewlett-Packard have honed her skills to identify common ground and mutually beneficial solutions.
-You can watch her August 2016 interview with members of the Santa Clara Chamber of Commerce.

 As a strong advocate of open, transparent government, Teresa has fought hard to make it easier for the average resident to participate in the decision making process.
 She refused to participate in a closed session meeting she felt should have been open to the public, fought for better disclosure by paid lobbyists and fought for City Council meeting agendas and related information to be published earlier so all affected parties have a fair chance to review them before a meeting.